 While traveling one summer, I befriended a kind, smart man, and when our friendship morphed into intimacy, I found myself needing to disclose to him one night.
 Having to tell someone new about my herpes always feels like the first time all over again — heart racing, fear of rejection, defenses and explanations ready to fire.
 We had been cuddling after a long event-packed day, and the silence that followed my disclosure felt like a heavy, hollow drum, waiting to be struck.
 “Thank you for telling me,” he had said, and then: silence.

 Around this time, I had become more passionate about mindfulness and self-care, having completed several courses, retreats, and meditating regularly with a community.
 A sense of purpose had been bubbling up inside of me with this work.
-Actually, it was more like an explosion — I knew at my core that my life’s work would be intricately connected to mindfulness.
+Actually, it was more like an explosion — I knew at my core that my life’s work would be intricately connected to mindfulness and inner exploration.
 As I lay there in silence, waiting for him to say something — anything, please! — I recalled a practice one of my meditation teachers had shared for handling difficult, overwhelming emotions.

 So as I lay in the hotel room bed, staring at another ceiling, with my new romantic friend lying next to me in silence, processing the information I had just given him, I was terrified.
-But I had tools now, and so I put one to use.
+But I had tools now, and I put one to use.
 The imaginary window in front of my chest opened, and I was just breathing through it, eyes to the sky.
 After several minutes that felt like hours, my friend, who I didn’t realize had been staring at me, probably perplexed, quietly said, “You look so calm right now.”

 I turned my head, finally able to look him in the eye since my disclosure, and laughed at the irony of his statement.
 I told him about the simple mindfulness practice I was literally doing at that moment to try to calm myself.
 I was so excited that he could see and feel the change in my presence, so much so that I didn’t care about the herpes disclosure anymore.
 I began animatedly telling him about my mindfulness journey — how it had been a saving grace for me that year, and what I was learning, and how it was helping me in deep and subtle ways, like right now.
 My friend’s face lit up when I finished, mirroring mine, and he said something sweet and poetic about how beautiful it was to see me talk about my passion, and how he could see me teaching this one day, and how inspiring it all was.
 Ah, yes.
 This was it.
 I felt seen.
 I felt love.
 I couldn’t have asked for a better herpes disclosure moment.
 And for those who are wondering, it ended in some steamy intimacy that’s up there on My Top Ten Sex Moments (Another important side note: having herpes does not mean the end of your sex/dating life!
 The rate of transmission is quite low, and it’s brought even lower by using a condom and/or taking suppressive antiviral meds regularly.)